SynthstromAudible/DelugeFirmware/docs/community_features.md

 		 - Copying clips to arranger
 		 - Copying audio clips between different tracks

-### Song View
+#### 4.1.2 - Change Row Colour

  - ([#163]) Pressing a clip row + shift & scroll vertically changes the selected row color.
 This is the same shortcut like before when setting the color in the clip view.

+### 4.2 - Clip View - General Features (Instrument and Audio)

+#### 4.2.1 - Filters
+ - ([#103]) - **LPF:** adds a new filter in the low-pass slot, a state-variable filter.
+This filter has significantly less distortion than the ladder filters, think sequential vs. moog.
+Cutoff and resonance ranges are subject to change with further testing.

+#### 4.2.2 - Sample Waveform View
+ - ([#293]) When a sample has loop start and loop end points set, holding down loop start and tapping loop end will lock the loop points together.
+Moving one will move the other, keeping them the same distance apart.
+Use the same process to unlock the loop points.
+Use SHIFT+TURN<> to double or half the loop length.

+### 4.3 - Instrument Clip View - General Features

+These features were added to the Instrument Clip View and affect Synth, Kit and Midi instrument clip types.

+#### 4.3.1 - New LFO Shapes
+LFO types added to the "LFO SHAPE" shortcut.

+ - ([#32]) - **Random Walk:** Starts at zero and walks up or down by small increments when triggered.
+ - ([#32]) - **Sample&Hold:** Picks a new random value every time it is triggered.

+#### 4.3.2 - New LFO Synchronization Modes
+Synchronization modes accessible through the "LFO SYNC" shortcut.

+ - ([#32]) - **Triplets:** Synchronizes the LFO to triplet (3/2) divisions.
+ - ([#32]) - **Dotted:** Synchronizes the LFO to "dotted" (2/3) divisions.

+#### 4.3.3 - Unison Stereo Spread
+ - ([#223]) - **Unison: **The unison parts can be spread accross the stereo field.
+Press SELECT in the unison NUMBER menu to access the new unison spread parameter.

+#### 4.3.4 - Fill Mode
+ - ([#211]) Fill Mode is a new iteration/probability setting for notes.
+The FILL setting is at the start of the probability range, before 5%.
+Notes set to FILL are only played when fill mode is active.
+There are two ways to activate fill mode - set it as a Global MIDI Command and/or set it to override the front panel Sync Scaling button.
+For Global MIDI Commands go to SETTINGS > MIDI > CMD > FILL.
+To override the Sync Scaling button set SETTINGS > FEATURES > SYNC to FILL.
+The orignal Sync Scaling function is moved to SHIFT+SyncScaling.

+#### 4.3.5 - Quantize & Humanize

+ - ([#129])
+	- Press and hold a note in clip view and turn the tempo knob right or left to apply quantize or humanize respectively to that row.
+	- Press and hold a note and press and turn the tempo knob to apply quantize or humanize to all rows.
+	- The amount of quantization/humanization is shown in the display.
+	- This feature can be toggled in the [runtime features menu](#runtime-features).

-#### Instrument Keyboard View
+### 4.4 - Instrument Clip View - Synth/Midi Keyboard View

- - ([#46]) Note offset between rows is now configurable by holding shift and using the horizontal encoder.
-This allows e.g. an isomorphic keyboard layout by setting the row offset to 12.
-The setting is saved per clip in the song file.
- - ([#138]) Keyboard API and general improvements
+#### 4.4.1 - Keyboard API and General Improvements

+ - ([#138])
   	 - Users can switch between layouts with "keyboard" button and select knob
 	 - Keyboard mode allows freely switch between all types (Synth, Kit, MIDI, CV) automatically getting the first compatible layout
 	 - Drum trigger edge sizes in Drums layout for kits can now be changed between 1 and 8 with shift + horizontal encoder
 	 - A new in-key only layout that removes out of scale buttons
 	 - New way to change scale in keyboard mode: Hold scale and press selection knob
 	 - New way to change scale root note in keyboard mode: Hold scale and turn selection knob

- - ([#250]) Added two new Community features entries
+#### 4.4.2 - Note Offset

+ - ([#46]) Note offset between rows is now configurable by holding shift and using the horizontal encoder.
+This allows e.g. an isomorphic keyboard layout by setting the row offset to 12.
+The setting is saved per clip in the song file.

+#### 4.4.3 - Highlight Incoming Notes

-	 - "Highlight incoming notes" makes In-Key and Isometric layout display incoming MIDI notes with their velocity
+ - ([#250]) New community feature makes In-Key and Isometric layout display incoming MIDI notes with their velocity.

+#### 4.4.4 - Display Norns Layout

-	 - "Display Norns layout" renders all incoming notes consecutively as white pads with velocity as brightness
+ - ([#250]) New community feature renders all incoming notes consecutively as white pads with velocity as brightness.

-#### Kit Clip View
+### 4.5 - Instrument Clip View - Kit Features

+#### 4.5.1 - Load Random Samples

  - ([#122]) Pressing "AUDITION + RANDOM" on a drum kit row will load a random sample from the same folder as the currently enabled sample and load it as the sound for that row.
 Currently limited to 25 files for performance reasons.
 This feature can be toggled in the [runtime features menu](#runtime-features).

+#### 4.5.2 - Batch Delete Kit Rows

  - ([#234]) While you can delete a kit row by holding a Note in a row and pressing SAVE/DELETE, the "Delete Unused Kit Rows" feature allows you to batch delete kit rows which does not contain any notes, freeing kits from unused sounds (which take some precious RAM).
 While inside a kit, hold "KIT" and press "Shift + SAVE/DELETE".
 A confirmation message will appear: "Deleted unused rows".
 This command is not executed if there are no notes at all in the kit.
 This feature can be toggled in the [runtime features menu](#runtime-features).

-#### Kit Keyboard View
+#### 4.5.3 - Kit Keyboard View
  - ([#112]) All-new use for the "keyboard" button in kit clips, uses the main pad grid for MPC-style 16 level playing.
 Horizonatal encoder scrolls by one pad at a time, allowing positioning drums left to right, and vertical encoder jumps vertically by rows.

-#### Instrument & Kit Clip View
+### 4.6 Audio Clip View
- - ([#129]) Quantize & Humanize
-	- Press and hold a note in clip view and turn the tempo knob right or left to apply quantize or humanize respectively to that row.
-	- Press and hold a note and press and turn the tempo knob to apply quantize or humanize to all rows.
-	- The amount of quantization/humanization is shown in the display.
-	- This feature can be toggled in the [runtime features menu](#runtime-features).

-#### Audio Clip View
+#### 4.6.1 - Shift Clip

  - ([#141]) Holding the vertical encoder down while turning the horizontal encoder will shift the clip along the underlying audio file, similar to the same interface for instrument clips.

-#### Sample Waveform View
- - ([#293]) When a sample has loop start and loop end points set, holding down loop start and tapping loop end will lock the loop points together.
-Moving one will move the other, keeping them the same distance apart.
-Use the same process to unlock the loop points.
-Use SHIFT+TURN<> to double or half the loop length.

 #### Sound Editor
   - ([#157]) Add a "Mod Matrix" entry to the sound editor menu which shows a list of all currently active modulations.